 One thing to remember, however, is to avoid charging a painting session to a tenant if it’s part of your maintenance routine as part of your landlord duties.
 Normal wear and tear occur and as part of improving the habitability of your rental space, you will be performing maintenance tasks.
 One of these will include repainting your property.

-Landlords typically hire a professional to repaint their homes to enhance its look and value.
+Landlords typically hire a professional to repaint their Kissimmee rental properties to enhance its look and value.
 It would be unfair to let your tenant shoulder the cost of a repainting job when you need to do it anyway.

 The decision to permit the tenant to repaint the walls will always rest on the property owner.
 If you don’t want the accompanying hassle, you can always state it in the leasing agreement.
 Some landlords allow it, especially when their rental property has been vacant for a long time.